'MacDonald' Manitoba Maple (Boxelder)

 Growing conditions: Best growth on medium textured soils with soil pH 7.0 to 8.0.
 Fertilization is not required.

-Manitoba maple is used in farm or field shelterbelts where a fast growing, flood tolerant, tough tree is needed.
-Manitoba maple is easy to grow, does well on most soils, frost and drought resistant.
+'MacDonald' Manitoba maple is used in farm or field shelterbelts where a fast growing, flood tolerant, tough tree is needed.
+The seed strain is easy to grow, does well on most soils, frost and drought resistant.
 Its sap can used to produce maple syrup.